araobp/spielzeug/README.md

 #### Sensors/actuators connected to Arduino Uno

-Arduino Uno is a main micro controller for the robot.
+Arduino Uno is a peripheral controller for the robot.
 Most of sensors/actuators for the robot are connected to Arduino Uno.

 ![circuit](https://docs.google.com/drawings/d/1W1SPfQz1a28t77bc4uBEEQULt6kQg9OV3ybjiGFNwjw/pub?w=640&h=400)

 #### Sensors connected to ESP-WROOM-02

-I use ESP8266 as a micro controller for I2C sensors that require Vdd (3.3V).
+I use ESP8266 as a main controller for the robot.
+It also controls I2C sensors that require Vdd (3.3V).

 ![circuit2](https://docs.google.com/drawings/d/18I_pgsZUnvplvQndcKiZdZVeY_VCXkdooMTkfAHKn44/pub?w=510&h=300)